[Week 26 of 52 Weeks to a Better Relationship With Your Child]

 Will the real parent please stand up?

-But no one human being knows how to or can care for ALL the children of the world.
-There is no cookie cutter method of training or educating all the children.
-These are principles, but these have to be applied in creative ways.
-It takes knowing a child personally to get insight into his needs, strengths, and desires.
-It takes deeply relational communication to answer the most important questions of life or to help in difficult times.
+No one human being knows how to or can care for ALL the children of the world.
+And, along the same lines, there is no cookie cutter method of training or educating all the children.
+There are principles, but these have to be applied in creative ways.
+It takes knowing a child personally to get insight into his needs in the circumstances and challenges that he and the family are facing.
+It takes that same insight to get to know his strengths and desires.
+In other words, it takes deeply relational communication to answer the most important questions of life or to help in difficult times.
 It takes a parent.

 If you love your children and honestly want what is best for them, give yourself the benefit of the doubt.
 Give yourself room to learn and problem solve, because this is obviously how it is set up especially for first time parents.
 Then, keep in mind that you are always parenting any given child for the first time.